Wordpress-Development/avatar-shortcode/README.md

 # Avatar Shortcode (for Wordpress)

+Display an avatar using a shortcode.
 Currently if no id is set, the current logged in user's avatar will be displayed.

 ## Useage: